-NAT Network Address Translation.
-A technique to share networking interfaces by which an interface modifies the source and/or target IP addresses of networking packages according to specific rules.
+- Ν - NAT Network Address Translation.
+A technique to share networking interfaces by which an interface modifies the source and/or target IP addresses of network packets according to specific rules.
 Commonly employed by routers and firewalls to shield an internal network from the Internet, VirtualBox can use NAT to easily share a host's physical networking hardware with its virtual machines.
-See chapter 6.4, Network Address Translation (NAT), page 73.
+See chapter 6.4, Network Address Translation (NAT), page 79.